 Answer: As of 2014, most individual and small group health insurance plans, including plans sold on the Marketplace are required to cover mental health and substance use disorder services.
 Medicaid Alternative Benefit Plans also must cover mental health and substance use disorder services.
 These plans must have coverage of essential health benefits, which include 10 categories of benefits as defined under the health care law.
 One of those categories is mental health and substance use disorder services.
 Another is rehabilitative and habilitative services.
-Additionally, these plans must comply with mental health and substance use parity, as set forth in the Paul Wellstone and Pete Domenici Mental Health Parity and Addiction Equity Act of 2008 (MHPAEA), meaning coverage for mental health and substance abuse services generally cannot be more restrictive than those for medical and surgical services.
+Additionally, these plans must comply with mental health and substance use parity requirements, as set forth in MHPAEA, meaning coverage for mental health and substance abuse services generally cannot be more restrictive than coverage for medical and surgical services.

-If you have questions about your insurance plan, we recommend you first look at your plans’ enrollment materials, or any other information you received from the plan, to see what the coverage levels are for all benefits.
-Because of the Affordable Care Act, health insurers are required to provide you with an easy-to-understand summary about your benefits which should make it easier to see what your coverage is.
+If you have questions about your insurance plan, we recommend you first look at your plan’s enrollment materials, or any other information you have on the plan, to see what the coverage levels are for all benefits.
+Because of the Affordable Care Act, health insurers are required to provide you with an easy-to-understand summary about your benefits including mental health benefits, which should make it easier to see what your coverage is.
 More information also may be available via the Mental Health and Addiction Insurance Help consumer portal prototype and with your state Consumer Assistance Program (CAP).
 Additional, helpful information on what you can do to better understand the parity protections you have is available in Know your Rights: Parity for Mental Health and Substance Use Disorder Benefits.

 Answer: All state Medicaid programs provide some mental health services and some offer substance use disorder services to beneficiaries, and Children’s Health Insurance Program (CHIP) beneficiaries receive a full service array.
-These services often include counseling, therapy, medication management, licensed clinical social work services, peer supports, and substance abuse treatment.
-While states determine which of these services to cover for adults, Medicaid requires that children enrolled in Medicaid receive all medically necessary services, including mental health services.
+These services often include counseling, therapy, medication management, social work services, peer supports, and substance use disorder treatment.
+While states determine which of these services to cover for adults, Medicaid and CHIP requires that children enrolled in Medicaid receive a wide range of medically necessary services, including mental health services.
 In addition, coverage for the new Medicaid adult expansion populations is required to include essential health benefits, including mental health and substance use disorder benefits, and must meet mental health and substance abuse parity requirements under MHPAEA in the same manner as health plans.
 Find additional information on Medicaid and mental health and substance use disorder services.

 Answer: Yes, Medicare covers a wide range of mental health services.